 In addition, thanks to an R-rating this go-round, the film is satisfyingly brutal in all the ways many Wolverine fans have dreamed about.
 Again, with Jackman saying goodbye to Wolverine, it’s hard to see the character so fully realized (even more than before) knowing he will likely never don the Adamantium claws again.
 That said, I hope Keen is kept on to continue the story of Laura, aka X23 (look the character up!).

 Now, to the bad.
 As stated before, I believe that this film was incredible, but still – no film is perfect.
 My first issue came with the collection of villains pitted against Logan.
-While I understand it can be quite difficult to create an obstacle for a character with Logan’s abilities of regeneration, it’s still unfortunate to see actors like Boyd Holbrook and Richard E. Grant (who portray antagonists Pierce and Dr. Rice respectively) given so little to do.
+While I understand it can be quite difficult to create an obstacle for a character with Logan’s regeneration abilities, it’s still unfortunate to see actors like Boyd Holbrook and Richard E. Grant (who portray antagonists Pierce and Dr. Rice respectively) given so little to do.
 Additionally, it was frustrating to not only see the common plot device of cloning used to give Logan the necessary challenge needed (you’ll know what I mean you see it), but also to see a character’s story arc recycled (again, you’ll see) when it has been done before in the franchise.

 All in all, LOGAN is definitely a must-see for those who have followed the character’s cinematic journey in the X-MEN movie franchise over the years, but also for casual fans who simply enjoy a great movie.